 Graduate Department of Educational Leadership and Policy Studies

-The department affirms and strives to fulfill the mission of Florida State University and the College of Education by providing for advanced professional preparation and continuing development of persons who are committed to educational improvement at all levels of education.
+The department affirms and strives to fulfill the mission of Florida State University and the College of Education, Health, and Human Sciences by providing for advanced professional preparation and continuing development of persons who are committed to educational improvement at all levels of education.
 The department offers educational programs on interdisciplinary perspectives that shape theory and inform practice at the local, state, national, and global levels.
 Through collaboration, innovative approaches, and a commitment to partnerships, we engage in research that shapes both policy and practice.
 We prepare scholars and leaders committed to using critical inquiry and research evidence to create learning environments focused on excellence and social change.

 The department governs itself and conducts its professional work in accordance with the ideals of a democratic community.
 It respects human diversity, the ethical foundations of democratic leadership, and the knowledge base for professional practice shared by high-performing educational leaders.
 It is committed to advancing the theories and practices of policy and leadership in the field of education, both domestic and international.
 This is achieved through the research, service, and teaching roles of its faculty and through the maintenance of an environment in which students and faculty cooperatively and collegially contribute to scholarship and the application of knowledge to the improvement of education.